KeithTho/University/README.md

 *Parallel Algorithms* was a module focused on algorithm design on hypothetical parallel machines known as PRAM.
 This folder includes a copy of the algorithm I designed as well as a constructed sorting network.

 *Solving Procedurally Generated Mazes* was the name of my final year project and includes the algorithm-based software that I wrote.
 My dissertation is available upon request.

+*Virtualised Computing Hardware* was entirely design work in a written report, as well as an exam.
+However, during this module I learned to write in **C** and use Linux, and this folder includes short programs written in **C** to benchmark virtualised hardware.